About arc42

 • The questions shall come with an image obtained from Wikidata.

-• There shall be a record of the historical data of the games from logged in players (number of games, number of failed questions, …).
+• The system should give non-registered or unidentified users the option to register to the application There shall be a record of the historical data of the games from logged in players (number of games, number of failed questions, …).

 1.2.
 Quality Goals